1964 Pacific typhoon season: Typhoon Ida (Seniang)

 The origins of Typhoon Ida were associated with the interaction between a polar trough and a tropical wave, which resulted in the development of a tropical disturbance south of Chuuk State on August 1.
 The disturbance became a tropical depression roughly (300 mi) southeast of Guam on August 2 and strengthened into a tropical storm later that day.
 Tracking towards the west-northwest, Ida reached typhoon intensity on August 4.
 According to the JTWC, Ida reached its peak intensity with maximum winds of 250 km/h and a central pressure of 925 hPa (mbar; 27.31 inHg).
 Between August 6–7, Ida moved across northern Luzon with these winds.
 The storm weakened over the island but restrengthened over the South China Sea on approach to Hong Kong.
 The center of the storm passed 65 km southwest of Hong Kong and made its final landfall on Guangdong Province China on August 8 as a typhoon with winds of 150 km/h as estimated by Royal Observatory Hong Kong.
 As it tracked farther inland, Ida weakened and later dissipated on August 12.

 Eleven deaths in Luzon were attributed to Ida according to data from the Office of Foreign Disaster Assistance, in addition to flooding and crop damage throughout the island.
 Newswires reported disparate death tolls, with the Associated Press reporting 14 fatalities, the Philippine News Service reporting 23, and United Press International reporting 79.
 The damage toll was around US$25 million.
 Several fishermen also went missing during the storm; 31 went missing after the presumed sinking of ship off the coast of southeastern Luzon.
 Most communications were disrupted across northern Luzon.
 U.S. Navy ships stationed at U.S. Naval Base Subic Bay were evacuated into the South China Sea prior to the storm's arrival and people in low-lying fishing villages left for higher ground.
 A 3541 ST freighter sustained damage to its bilge upon being grounded near Aparri.
-Streets in Manila were flooded to waist-height from heavy rains and hgh waves.
-Two people drowned after their ship sink off Kaohsiung, Taiwan, while four people went missing after their fishing boat sank offshore Tawian.
+Streets in Manila were flooded to waist-height from heavy rains and high waves.
+Two people drowned after their ship sink off Kaohsiung, Taiwan, while four people went missing after their fishing boat sank offshore Taiwan.